3LawsRobotics/3laws/docs/sources/user_guide/runtime_assurance.rst

 Collision Avoidance
 ####################

+The Collision Avoidance Module (CAM), is a filter that operates at the control rate.
+It is designed to ensure that the robot's control commands keep the robot in a user defined safe state.
+Based on formal mathematical proven methods, the CAM is able to prevent the robot from colliding while still allowing the robot to reach maximum performance when the system is far from any obstacles **in its current travel direction**.

+This ability allows development of the robot's control and planning algorithms without worrying about collision avoidance.

+The CAM uses basic kinematic and dynamic models for the robot in order to predict potential collisions.
+Supervisor currently supports differential-drive (able to rotate-in-place and translate), single-track steered, and omni-directional (able to translate sideways in addition to rotations and forward/back motion) vehicles.

 3Laws has developed the Supervisor as an add-on that can check and augment an existing planner or controller.
 The Supervisor contains a limited set of vehicle platforms and applications.
 This document describes the more general possibilities available for the underlying technology known as *Control Barrier Functions* (CBFs).
 The high-level idea is that CBFs monitor the robot (or other vehicle's) state and next motion commands in real-time.
 If the model predicts that the system will experience undesirable behavior (based on the commands and system dynamics), then the commands will be altered to avoid the undesirable outcome in a minimally disruptive way.
 The modification might be to slow the vehicle or to turn it towards a more desirable direction.

 The off-the-shelf packaging of Supervisor supports collision avoidance for a selection of robot systems such as unicycle (differential-